Bubble vs Retool

 Cons

-• Performance overhead compared to traditionally-coded applications
+• Performance limitations when scaling to high-traffic applications

 Retool